 - Allow companies applying for licenses and approvals to identify trade secrets and sensitive intellectual property in disclosures to government agencies, and require those agencies to destroy this information within a defined time period after completion of the licensing review.
-Alternatively, should this information need to be retained, the government should prohibit the dissemination of proprietary details in public disclosures and inter-agency government inquiries.
-The government should also institute specific consequences to punish those who violate these measures. - Ensure that foreign and domestic companies are treated equally in all administrative licensing processes, particularly those requiring trade secret disclosures.
-For example, the Interim Provisions for Trade Secret Protection among Central-Level State-Owned Enterprises (中央企业商业秘密保护暂行规定) provides centrally administered state-owned enterprises protection from public disclosure of any trade secret that brings them economic or practical benefit.
-Adding language to provide similar protections for all companies in China-foreign and domestic-and enforcing those provisions will help attract foreign companies to China and promote investment in its market. - Standardize documentation disclosure requirements throughout the licensing and approval processes at all levels of government.
-Requirements should be objective and specify what should be disclosed to avoid unnecessary disclosure and delay.
-Clarifying disclosure requirements will also prevent local-level authorities from requesting information beyond the scope of the license application under review. - Eliminate the requirement that applicants include all information previously submitted for prior approvals in new applications.
-Instead, request that applicants provide proof of approval.
+Alternatively, should this information need to be retained, the government should prohibit the dissemination of proprietary details in public disclosures and interagency inquiries.
+The government should also institute specific consequences for those who violate these measures. - Ensure that foreign and domestic companies are treated equally in all administrative licensing processes, particularly those requiring trade secret disclosures.
+For example, the Interim Provisions for Trade Secret Protection among Central-Level State-Owned Enterprises provides centrally administered state-owned enterprises protection from public disclosure of any trade secret that brings them economic or practical benefit.
+Adding language to provide similar protections for all companies in China foreign and domestic and enforcing those provisions will help attract foreign companies to China and promote investment. - Standardize documentation disclosure requirements throughout the licensing and approval processes at all levels of government.
+Requirements should be objective and specific to avoid unnecessary disclosure and delay.
+Clarifying disclosure requirements will also prevent local-level authorities from requesting information beyond the scope of the license application under review. - Eliminate the requirement in new applications of all information submitted for prior approvals.
+Instead, request applicants provide proof of approval.
+This will ease companies' concerns over disclosure, reduce paperwork, and ease burdens on agency staff. - Seek companies' input to understand and define "essential" information.
+Such exchanges can help approval authorities gain a deeper understanding of intellectual property and define necessary information.
+This information can be used to develop standard templates for key licensing processes.
+Together, these steps will help regulators create an efficient licensing system while meeting regulatory needs. - Adopt international best practices to evaluate new and existing regulations such as the regulatory impact assessment (RIA) used by the United Kingdom, New Zealand, Russia, and Mexico.
+Using the RIA or a similar assessment will enable regulators to better understand how current or proposed regulations affect industry and government.
+In particular, for Chinese regulations that propose collecting information from companies, such assessment would enable authorities to fully consider whether information is necessary and how collecting it might affect companies.3